Iona University/HHREC Annual Kristallnacht Commemoration

-On November 9 and 10, 1938, the Nazi Party spread a wave of violence throughout Germany, parts of Austria which were annexed, and an area of Czechoslovakia known as Sudetenland.
+On November 9th and 10th in 1938, the Nazi Party spread a wave of violence throughout Germany, parts of Austria which were annexed, and an area of Czechoslovakia known as Sudetenland.
 Known as pogroms, these anti-Jewish riots plundered Jewish-owned businesses, homes and synagogues.
 For the first time, the Nazi party arrested individuals solely based on their ethnicity.
 An estimated 30,000 male Jews were arrested in the aftermath.

-Each year, we hold a Kristallnacht Commemoration in conjunction with Iona College.
+HHREC offers a Kristallnacht Commemoration every year in conjunction with Iona University.

 November 1938: Perspectives from the Vatican Archives

 United States Holocaust Memorial Museum Jack Joseph and Morton Mandel Center for Advanced Holocaust Studies